telerik/reporting-docs/knowledge-base/how-to-add-interactivity-to-a-report-using-action-event-handlers-in-wpf-report-viewer.md

 ---
-title: How to add interactivity to a report using action event handlers in WPF report viewer
+title: How to add interactivity to a report using action event handlers in WPF Report Viewer.
-description: How to add interactivity to a report using action event handlers in WPF report viewer.
+description: Implementing interactivity in the report through action event handlers in the WPF report viewer.
 type: how-to
-page_title: How to add interactivity to a report using action event handlers in WPF report viewer
+page_title: Using action event handlers in WPF report viewer to implement interactivity in the report.
 slug: how-to-add-interactivity-to-a-report-using-action-event-handlers-in-wpf-report-viewer
 res_type: kb
 ---